simonmichael/hledger/hledger/hledger.m4.md

 The table must be terminated by an empty line (or end of file).

-An if table like the above is interpreted as follows: try all of the matchers; whenever a matcher succeeds, assign all of the values on that line to the corresponding hledger fields;
+An if table like the above is interpreted as follows: try all of the lines with matchers; whenever a line with matchers succeeds, assign all of the values on that line to the corresponding hledger fields;
 If multiple lines match, later lines will override fields assigned by the earlier ones - just like the sequence of `if` blocks would behave.

 If table presented above is equivalent to this sequence of if blocks: